cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 ==========================

 Congratulations on successfully building and running your first CDAP application.
-The SDK also includes these examples:
+The SDK includes these additional examples:

 .. list-table::
   :widths: 15 60